HOME • SEARCH • EMAIL • ABOUT

 CNS Depressant Activities:

-An ethnomedicine of Onge of Bay Islands : Study showed of Alstonia macryphylla leaves caused a significant reduction in spontaneous activity, decrease in exploratory behavioral pattern, reduction in muscle relaxant activity.
+An ethnomedicine of Onge of Bay Islands : Study showed of Alstonia macrophylla leaves caused a significant reduction in spontaneous activity, decrease in exploratory behavioral pattern, reduction in muscle relaxant activity.
 Crude leaf extract showed the presence of tannin, triterpenoid, flavonoid, sterol and alkaloids.

-Cytotoxic activity of indole alkaloids from Alstonia macrophylla :
+Cytotoxic activity of indole Alkaloids:

 13 alkaloids isolated from the root bark of Alstonia macrophylla and a semisynthetic bisindole was studied for cytotoxic activity against two human lung cancer cell lines.
 The bisindoles were found to possess pronounced activity against cancer cell lines.